 In 1980, taking a break from graduate school, I canoed the Mississippi from Lake Itasca, Minnesota to Venice, Louisiana.
 (You can read about it here.)

-During my six-month solo voyage, I met hundreds of people.
+During my five-month voyage, I met hundreds of people.
 Many commented: “I wish I could do something like that.”

 Long after my Mississippi River voyage was over, there was always a desire to someday, somehow, combine the big river with a wilderness skills school.
 I wanted to teach practical, common sense skills and techniques that the average person could quickly learn.
 Big River Wild Adventures is the fulfillment of those dreams.